Understanding Child Car Seat Laws

 Many children may face the threat of serious injury or even death without these requirements.
 Fortunately, the laws seek to hold all adults and guardians accountable.
 Preserving the life of a child should be a concern that is first and foremost.

-Unfortunately, there are some gaps in the law that allow drivers to operate a vehicle without adequately protecting passengers under the age of 18.
-Drivers with passengers under the age of 18 who are not legally required to use special restraint systems.
+Unfortunately, there are certain gaps in the law that allow drivers to operate a vehicle without adequately protecting passengers under the age of 18.
+Drivers with passengers under the age of 18 are not necessarily required to use special restraint systems.

 PA Car Seat Laws

 There are a number of PA driving laws and car seat laws by which to abide.
 Like every other state in the country, Pennsylvania prioritizes the safety of drivers and passengers.
 Laws for child passengers are especially important.